balkrishnarawool/spring-ai-examples/ollama/README.md

 `docker exec -it ollama ollama run llama2`

 2. Clone this repo and go to ollama directory.
 3. Run this spring-boot app.
-(Make sure you have JDK21.)
+(Make sure you are using JDK21.)

 `mvn spring-boot:run`